-We are excited to welcome Brigg Patten as a Body Language in the Bandwidth guest blogger.
+We are excited to welcome Brigg Patten as a Getting InSync guest blogger.

 From time to time new terminologies work their way into the business world.
 And one of the hottest terms among business trainers these days is “gamification”.
 Simply stated, gamification is the practice of integrating game principles and mechanics into a non-game experience.For business trainers it’s about adding elements of gaming into instructional strategies for more effective training and learning.

 Properly implemented, gamification can increase employee engagement, motivation and participation within the training experience, to the benefit of the employee and the company.
-As far as gamification examples go, here are seven companies that are using this training tool within their business environment correctly.
+As far as gamification examples go, here are seven companies that are using this training tool within their business environment correctly.1.
+Domino’s Pizza

 To maintain the consistent high quality standard of food and service that has made Domino’s a major player in the competitive pizza pick-up and delivery arena, the international fast food chain needed to train new employees quickly and effectively.

 In answer to this problem, Domino’s created the Pizza Maker course, a training strategy that uses simulations and gamification to engage, assess and reward employees during the learning experience.
 By including elements that encouraged employees to try to improve past scores, the games helped new employees master the menu sooner and make more accurate pizzas faster, thus decreasing onboarding time.2.
 Cisco

 In today’s socially connected world, those organizations that are better equipped to leverage social media stand to gain a significant competitive edge.
 In recognition of that fact, Cisco invested in a global social media training program designed to build and boost the social media skillsets of the company’s employees and contractors.
 However, the product of this ambitious effort was a program consisting of 46 courses with no clear starting point.